 He and his wife had been serving as missionaries on Palau for seventeen months when he, Margareth, and Larisson, were slain on December 22, 2003, by an intruder intent on theft.
 Their ten-year-old daughter, Melissa, was abducted and later released.
 The nation of Palau reacted to the tragedy by lowering their flags to half-mast and giving them state funerals.

-The members of the family were returned to Keene, Texas, where a funeral was conducted on January 2, 2004.
-Ruimar was 42, Margareth was 37, and their son was 11, when the tragedy occurred on what would have been their 15th wedding anniversary.
+Melissa returned to Keene, Texas, where a funeral was conducted on January 2, 2004.
+Ruimar was 42, Margareth was 37, and their son was 11 when the tragedy occurred on what would have been their 15th wedding anniversary.

 Worship Music Perspectives

 The following article was published in IAMA Notes, Autumn 1999, 20.